Singapore businesses in China tough it out

 In the eight years that Mr William Ding has been running his Singaporean eatery in Beijing, there has been no other more challenging time than now.

-Like other food and beverage businesses across the country, Mr Ding's popular restaurant, Vanda Room, has been forced to shut since the coronavirus outbreak took hold of the country.
+Like other food and beverage businesses across the country, Mr Ding's popular restaurant, Vanda Room, has been forced to shut since the coronavirus outbreak took hold in the country.

 He now does only deliveries while waiting for approval from his landlord to resume his dine-in service.

-Plans to open another shop in the central business district have also been delayed as renovations cannot start.
+Plans to open another shop in the central business district have also been delayed as renovation work cannot start.

 Restaurants that have been allowed to reopen must abide by strict regulations, including serving groups of no more than three, and positioning tables at least 1.5m apart.

-"A lot of landlords have not responded to whether they will reduce rents but businesses still have to pay salaries and taxes.
-It is putting quite a bit of financial pressure, especially on small and medium enterprises," he said.
+''A lot of landlords have not responded to whether they will reduce rents but businesses still have to pay salaries and taxes.
+It is putting quite a bit of financial pressure, especially on small and medium-sized enterprises,'' he said.

 Mr Ong's own environmental engineering business, which provides waste water treatment solutions and equipment, has also slowed.